Russian firefighting plane crashes in Turkey; 8 killed | Science-Environment

 Russian firefighting plane crashes in Turkey; 8 killed

-A firefighting plane from Russia crashed Saturday in a mountainous area in southern Turkey, killing the eight crew members and emergency workers aboard, Russias Defense Ministry said.The Russian ministry said five Russian and three Turkish citizens were on the amphibious Beriev BE-200, which crashed while trying to land in Turkeys Adana province.
+A team to investigate the accident was dispatched to the Kahramanmaras area, Turkish state media said.Russian President Vladimir Putin offered his condolences to the families of the Russian crew who died in the crash and asked the defense minister to prepare documents to give them posthumous awards.

-A firefighting plane from Russia crashed Saturday in a mountainous area in southern Turkey, killing the eight crew members and emergency workers aboard, Russia's Defense Ministry said.
+A firefighting plane from Russia crashed Saturday in a mountainous area in southern Turkey, killing the eight crew members and emergency workers aboard, Russia's Defence Ministry said.

 Kahramanmaras governor Omer Faruk Coskun told Anadolu that a wildfire had begun after lightning struck trees.
 “We had dispatched a plane to the area but we lost communication with the plane a while ago and it crashed.
 The situation is very new.
 We dispatched many units to the area where the plane crashed,” he said.
 The Be-200 is a two-engine amphibious aircraft used in Russia and other nations to fight forest fires.
 It is capable of dropping up to 270 metric tons of water in multiple runs during a single mission.
 Wildfires in Turkey's Mediterranean region began in late July and have incinerated thousands of acres of forests, mostly in the seaside provinces of Mugla and Antalya.
 The fires came as Turkey and the whole Mediterranean endured a prolonged heat wave.
 Climate scientists say there is little doubt climate change from the burning of coal, oil and natural gas is driving more extreme events, such as heat waves, droughts, wildfires, floods and storms.

-Northern Turkey has been hit this week by flash floods that have killed at least 44 people, turning streets into raging torrents.
+Northern Turkey has been hit this week by flash floods that have killed at least 44 people along its Black Sea coast, turning streets into raging torrents.
+On the north side of the Black Sea, Russian authorities in the Krasnodar region evacuated 1,500 people due to flooding.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)